saishdesai23/saishdesai23.github.io/README.md

 # About me
-I am a Data Enthusiast with expertise in Natural Language Processing.
+I am a Data Enthusiast with expertise in Machine Learning and Natural Language Processing.
 Exploring unknown datasets and tackling problems pertaining to handling data keeps me motivated.
-The focus in all my projects is to make data interpretable to machine learning models through data wrangling techniques and exploratory data analysis.
+The focus in all my projects is to make data interpretable to machine learning models through data engineering techniques and identify patterns in data to solve business problems.
 I like reading research papers as it keeps me updated with the State-Of-The-Art work within the NLP community.

 Coding, Cooking, Consulting - The 3 Cs of my life.